StefTN/cldemo-vagrant_quagga/README.md

 using Virtualbox.
 It will also use Ansible to configure the out-of-band management network.

+The following tasks are completed to make using the topology more convenient.

  * DHCP, DNS, and Apache are installed and configured on the oob-mgmt-server
  * Static MAC address entries are added to DHCP on the oob-mgmt-server for all devices
  * A bridge is created on the oob-mgmt-switch to connect all devices eth0 interfaces together